gomorpheus/morpheus-docs/_build/html/_sources/provisioning/virtual_images/virtual_images.rst.txt

 Install Agent
   On by default, uncheck to skip Agent install.
 Note this will result in the loss of utilization statistics, logs, script execution, and monitoring.
 (Some utilization stats are collected for agent-less hosts and vm's from VMware and AWS clouds).
 Username
   Existing Username on the Image.
-This is required for authentication, unless {morpheus} is able to add user data via Cloud-Init, Cloudbase-Init, or guest processes (VMware).
+This is required for authentication, unless |morpheus| is able to add user data via Cloud-Init, Cloudbase-Init, or guest processes (VMware).
 Password
   Password for the Existing User on the image.
 Storage Provider